brianspiering/quotes_from_me/README.md

 "Life is too short for manual looping, use vectorized operations or optimized functions."

-"My goal is not to be new; My goal is to be correct."
+"My goal is not to be novel; My goal is to be correct."

+"Question: What is cheaper than more hardware?

+Answer: Math!"

 "At some point, I just realized that this will always be hard for me.

-"Once I made my peace with that, I stopped getting frustrated or surprised when something was hard for me, and now I can just get to work."
+Once I made my peace with that, I stopped getting frustrated or surprised when something was hard for me, and now I can just get to work."
 — A former student

 "Create systems that: